idearium/cli/README.md

 - `c hosts` helps with hosts management.
 - `c kc` is for everything kubectrl.
 - `c mk` is for everything Minikube.
+- `c mongo` is for MongoDB connections.
 - `c npm` is for everything NPM.
-- `c project` is for project nanagement.
+- `c project` is for project management.
 - `c yarn` is for everything is for everything Yarn.

 Be aware that `kubectl` uses a global configuration, but the `c kc` command supercedes those where possible and ensures kubectl runs in the context of the project you're within.